open-cogsci/sigmund-ai/sigmund/static/about.md

 ## Sigmund respects your privacy

-Your messages and attachments are encrypted based on a key that is linked to your password.
+Your messages and attachments are encrypted based on a key that is derived from your password.
 This means that no-one, not even the administrators of Sigmund, are able to access your data.

 Sigmund uses large-language-model APIs provided by third parties.
 You can choose which model you want to use in the menu.
 Importantly, none of these third parties uses data that is sent through the API for any purposes other than replying to the request.
 Specifically, your data will *not* be used to train their models.
 For more information, see the terms of service of [OpenAI](https://openai.com/enterprise-privacy), [Anthropic](https://www.anthropic.com/legal/commercial-terms), and [Mistral](https://mistral.ai/terms/).

-## Things Sigmund can do
+## Tools that Sigmund can use

-The following capabilities are only available when OpenSesame-expert mode is disabled.
-(This is to avoid overwhelming the model with instructions.)
+The following tools are only available when Research-assistant mode is disabled.
+(This is to avoid overwhelming the model with instructions in OpenSesame-expert mode.)

 ### Search Google Scholar